 The Best Fish For Your Aquaponics System

-Determining the best fish for aquaponics in your system starts with whether you plan to harvest them for food.
-In this article we will go over the types of fish that you can use, and which ones are edible or not.
+Determining the best fish for your system starts with whether you plan to harvest them for food, or as an ornamental fish such as a Koi.
+In this article we will go over the types you can raise in your aquaponics fish tank, and which ones are edible or not.

-Choosing the best fish suitable for aquaponics systems depends on a few factors:
+Choosing the best fish suitable for your aquaponics fish tank depends on a few factors:

 - Do you want ornamental or edible fish in your aquaponics tank?